hku-systems/SOTER/README.md

 **Important notes of Experiment 4:**

-- The core difference between SOTER's fingerprint and baselines's fingerprint is that SOTER's distance distribution shares a similar form as normal distribution, while the baseline has an entirely different distribution and has spikes at a small distance.
+- The core difference for verifying this experiment is that SOTER's distance distribution shares a similar form as normal distribution (see next bullet point), while the baseline has an entirely different distribution and has spikes at a small distance.
-- Since SOTER uses random scalars to produce oblivious fingerprints, owing to the randomness, the resultant distribution (i.e., `figure8a-oblifp.pdf`) may not exactly match the form of standard normal distribution (but, should be similar).
+- Since SOTER uses random scalars to produce oblivious fingerprints (the baseline uses fixed fingerprints), owing to the randomness, `figure8a-oblifp.pdf` may not exactly match the form of standard normal distribution (but should be similar).
 You can ignore it directly, or you can reproduce this figure by re-trying the following command and check the produced figure:
   ```shell